-- Voluntary participation: Customers can leave the Program at any time without penalty, either before the Program starts or during.
+- Voluntary participation: customers can leave the Program at any time without penalty, either before the Program starts or during.

-- Automatic enrollment for most: In Marshfield , most residential and some business customers are receiving their electricity supply from the Eversource Basic Service.
-For these customers, the entry into the Program is simple and easy.
+- Automatic enrollment for most: in Marshfield , most residential and some business customers are receiving their electricity supply from the Eversource Basic Service.
+For these customers, entry into the Program is simple and easy.
 They are given a 30-day period during which they have the opportunity to opt out (i.e., not participate) or choose one of the program’s optional products.
 Those who do not opt out are automatically enrolled in the Program.

 Each customer eligible for automatic enrollment will receive a Customer Notification Letter in the mail.
 It will have program details and provide ways to opt out via prepaid mailer, phone and online form.

 - Opt-in required for some: Marshfield residents and businesses who have already chosen an electricity supplier other than Eversource are not automatically enrolled in the Program, though they can voluntarily opt in to the Program at any time.
 The Department of Public Utilities advises all customers of third party suppliers to check their contract terms as their supplier may charge them a fee or penalty to leave before the end of their contract with their supplier.